Dementia Care Specialist

 Brain Health Check-Ups – Free and quick brain health check-ups, used as a tool to identify changes in memory or cognition.
 All screenings are confidential.

-Home Visits – A Dementia Care Specialist can provide home visits to family caregivers and persons living with dementia, to provide recommendations and resources that are relevant to their needs.
+Home Visits – A Dementia Care Specialist can provide home visits to family caregivers and persons living with dementia, to provide recommendations and resources that are specific to their needs.

-Memory Cafés – Cafés are social gatherings for persons living with dementia, as well as persons interested in brain-healthy activities and life-long learning.
+Memory Cafés – Memory cafés are social gatherings for persons living with dementia, as well as persons interested in brain-healthy activities and life-long learning.
 Each café offers a program or activity that is enlightening and fun.
 No registration required.

-2. Meaningful Connections Café will take place on the first Thursday of each month, from 11:00am- 12:00pm at the Riverview Community Center, 606 W Madison St, Durand.
+- Meaningful Connections Café takes place on the first Thursday of each month, from 11:00am- 12:00pm at the Riverview Community Center, 606 W Madison St, Durand.

 Project Lifesaver (PLS) – PLS is a program intended to promote the safety of persons with dementia who commonly wander.
-As part of the program, individuals wear a transmitter, about the size of a watch face, which allows first responders to locate them using radio waves.
-This program is available for Pepin County residents only.
+Program participants wear a transmitter, about the size of a watch face, which allows first responders to locate them using radio waves.
+This program is available for Pepin County residents only and must be accessed through the Pepin County Sheriff’s Office.
+Phone: 715-672-5944.

 Two Rivers Connection Newsletter – Subscribe to this monthly newsletter to learn about ADRC events and opportunities.
 Enjoy educational articles and explore programming and resources available within Buffalo and Pepin Counties.